AmeyKokane/DTC_Capstone_Project/README.md

 Kudos to DataTalks Club Team for putting this [DE Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) together!!

 ## Objective:
 Commute in Chicago during office hours is painfully slow.
 Most of the times traffic slows down due to a crash on a roadway.
 I have always wondered how many crashes happen in around Chicagoland.
 City of Chicago's open data portal lets user download datasets for personal analysis.

-Creating a data pipeline to extract data from various chicago traffic crashes related datasets, trasnform those datasets into a single stable dataset that can be loaded into a data warehouse to be used by data scientists/analysts is the goal of this exercise.
+Hence I wanted to create a data pipeline to extract data from various Chicago traffic crashes related datasets, transform those datasets into a single stable dataset that can be loaded into a data warehouse on a certain cadence to be used by data scientists/analysts is the goal of this exercise.

 ## Data Sources:
 1. Traffic Crashes - [Crashes](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if)